 You can also find some antiques stores in the nearby Psiri area, across the street from Ermou street.
 Apart from stores, you will also see random stalls and street vendors.

 The Monastiraki flea market hours aren’t exactly set in stone.
 Some street vendors might set up their stalls as early as 5 am.
 Many of them will still be around until the late afternoon or early evening.

 You can spend ten minutes or several hours around the Monastiraki Athens flea market.
 Sunday is the best day to visit if you are after antiques, but most other stores are open every day.

 Between Monastiraki, Syntagma and Acropolis metro stations, you will find the popular Plaka area.
 It’s one of the oldest neighbourhoods in Athens, and one of the most colourful.

-Plaka is one of the best places to go souvenir shopping, though prices may be slightly higher than around Monastiraki.
+Plaka is one of the best places to go souvenir shopping, though prices are slightly higher than around Monastiraki.
 You can find clothes, leather goods, olive oil products, and all sorts of classy or tacky souvenirs.

 Opening hours of shops in Plaka Athens are quite long, with many stores remaining open well after dark.

 Those not interested in shopping can still enjoy the lovely streets, beautiful neoclassical buildings and cosy tavernas.
 Plus, Plaka is home to several small museums that you can visit.